AnnemijnD/codesample/README.md

-# Code Sample Bioinformatics project
+# Code Sample Bioinformatics Project

 This GitHub page contains the project I did during a bioinformatics course.
 We used machine learning to classify subtypes of breast cancer within patients.